Chapter 9

 CLOSING

-As we reflect upon all that we have learned how can we not stop thanking Jesus Christ for the gift of life He purchased for us.
-Since on the cross He offered His body and blood on our behalf we are now justified in God's eyes, that is we have been forgiven for our sins and declared righteous.
+As we reflect upon all that we have learned how we can not stop thanking Jesus Christ for all He has done for us.
+By offering His body and blood on our behalf we are now justified in God's eye, which means we have been forgiven for our sins and declared righteous.
+In other words, He purchased the gift of life for us.
 In addition, through faith in Jesus Christ He now lives within in the born again believer to bring forth from within them the fruits of righteousness and love.

-So in closing let us read and offer Him the following psalm of praise.
+Let us close this study by offering Him the following psalm of praise.

 Psalm 145:1-21